trigger-segfault/SunriderAcademyPureVN/Readme.md

 When starting a new game PureVN will ask you if you want to enabled **PureVN Mode** just before choosing your character class.
 In any other scenario, PureVN Mode can be enabled mid-game in the console with `purevn = True` and optionally `purevn_choice_outcome = True`.

 **Choice Outcome** allows the player to choose the outcome of Competitions, which allows the user more flexibility with story dialogue.
+**Choice Outcome** allows the player to choose the outcome of scenarios that are normally fixed in PureVN Mode.
+This allows you to encounter more dialogue choices than you would with fixed high stats.

 PureVN *should not* interfere with gameplay when **PureVN Mode** is disabled.
 If gameplay while PureVN Mode is disabled is different in anyway, then please report it in the issues section.